$515 PayPal deposit includes $15 Transfer

 Also, accepting Zelle 0% transfer fee

-Large Breed Puppy Food is formulated with select ingredients to help your puppy grow and thrive.
+Life's Abundance is formulated with select ingredients to help your dog grow and thrive.
 With Life’s Abundance, you can be confident that you’re feeding advanced nutrition to help your puppy achieve and maintain optimal health.

 Made for large breeds, this premium kibble is made with the finest ingredients, including...

 • A proprietary blend of vitamins & minerals

 • High-quality, multi-source proteins for growing muscles & healthy development